Caulk Cracks and Tears | Substrate Failure

 As review, there are three types of caulking failures:

-- Cohesive failure – when the caulk bead splits down the center.
+1. Cohesive failure – When the caulk bead splits down the center.
 Read about causes and fixes here.

-- Adhesive failure – when the caulk bead doesn’t stick to the surface anymore.
-Read about causes and fixes here.
+2. Adhesive failure – when the caulk bead doesn’t stick to the surface anymore.Ā Read about causes and fixes here.

 Let’s talk substrate failure.

-If you’ve ever seen flakes of wood stuck to a bead or caulk, or bits of concrete patch stuck to crumbling asphalt, you’ve seen substrate failure.
-When the caulk has stuck so well that what it’s sticking to decides to just give up, you have substrate failure.
+If you’ve ever seen flakes of wood stuck to a bead or caulk, or bits of concrete patch stuck to crumbling asphalt, you’ve witnessed substrate failure.
+When the caulk has stuck so well that what it’s sticking to decides just to give up, you have substrate failure.

 Possible causes are: